-The objectives of SHC are:
+The objectives of SHC are :-

-- (a) to coordinate and promote hospice palliative care in Singapore; - (b) to provide and coordinate training in hospice and palliative care; - (c) support efforts in improving the quality of hospice and palliative care in Singapore; - (d) undertake such activities which are incidental or conducive to the attainment of the above objects including: - to act as the representative body for hospice and palliative care in Singapore, nationally and internationally; and - (ii) to promote public awareness of hospices and palliative care services in Singapore.
+- a) to improve quality of palliative care in Singapore; - b) to promote awareness of and access to hospice and palliative care locally; - provide and coordinate training in hospice and palliative care; - d) support efforts in improving the quality of hospice and palliative care in Singapore; and - undertake such activities which are incidental or conducive to the attainment of the above objects including being the collective voice of hospice and palliative care services in Singapore, to advance public understanding and champion quality care.

-2 Summary of significant accounting policies
+2. Summary of significant accounting policies